s-sohani/knowledge/DataLake/Swift.md

 - Applications store and retrieve data in Swift via an industry-standard **RESTful HTTP API**
 - Objects can have extensive metadata, which can be indexed and searched
 - All objects are stored with multiple copies and are replicated in as-unique-as-possible availability zones and/or regions
-- Swift is scaled by adding additional nodes, which allows for a cost-effective l**inear storage expansion**
+- Swift is scaled by adding additional nodes, which allows for a cost-effective **linear storage expansion**
 - When adding or replacing hardware, data **does not have to be migrated to a new storage system**, i.e. there are no fork-lift upgrades
 - Failed nodes and drives can be swapped out while the cluster is running with no downtime.
 New nodes and drives can be added the same way.
 - Swift client libraries such as Java, Python, Ruby, or JavaScript.